Program at a Glance

 - Online Master's

 - College of Engineering and Computer Science

-- To prepare MSDF graduates for professional careers in digital forensics examination, forensic tool development, tool verification and validation, security and forensics administration
+- Prepare for a career in digital forensics examination, forensic tool development, tool verification, and validation, security and forensics administration, or pursue advanced studies.

-- To equip MSDF graduates with the communication skills, both oral and written, to become an effective problem solver as well as an effective communicator as an expert forensic examiner and expert witness
+- Gain the communication skills, both oral and written, to become an effective problem solver as well as an expert witness and forensic examiner.

 - chief information security officer

 - digital forensics analyst

 - digital forensics examiner